 '''

 headerUnionDeclaration

-: optAnnotations HEADER_UNION name optTypeParameters '{' structFieldList '}'
+: optAnnotations HEADER_UNION name optTypeParameters "{" structFieldList "}"

 ;

 '''

 This declaration introduces a new type with the specified name in the current scope.
 Each element of the list of fields used to declare a header union must be of header type.
 An empty list of fields is legal.
+Field names have to be distinct.

 As an example, the type Ip_h below represents the union of an IPv4 and IPv6 headers: